MicrosoftDocs/azure-devops-docs/docs/pipelines/process/environments.md

 ## Resources

 While environment at its core is a grouping of resources, the resources themselves represent actual deployment targets.
-Currently, only [Kubernetes resource](environments-kubernetes.md) type is supported, with the roadmap of environments including support for other resources such as virtual machines, databases and more.
+Currently, [Kubernetes resource](environments-kubernetes.md) and [Virtual machine resource](environments-virtual-machines.md) types are supported, with the roadmap of environments including support for other resources such as web apps, databases and more.

 <a name="creation"></a>
 ## Environment creation